Vantiq/vantiq-extension-sources/jdbcSource/README.md

 In order to properly run the tests, you must create an environment variable named JDBC\_DRIVER\_LOC which points to the appropriate JDBC Driver .jar file.
-Additionally, you must first add the SQL Database username, password, and URL to your gradle.properties file in the ~/.gradle directory as follows:
+Additionally, you must first add the SQL Database username, password, and URL to your gradle.properties file in the ~/.gradle directory.
+You must also add the Target VANTIQ Server, as well as the corresponding Authentication Token to the same file.
+The following shows what the gradle.properties file should look like:

 ```
     EntConJDBCUsername=<yourUsername>
     EntConJDBCPassword=<yourPassword>
     EntConJDBCURL=<yourURL>
+    TestVantiqServer=<yourVantiqServer>
+    TestAuthToken=<yourAuthToken>
 ```

 ## Licensing